secblc/Blind-Croupier-Documentation/White Paper.md

 ## Mobile Casino

 Mobile casinos actually represent a brand new craze of online casino industry (Reached €13.5Billions [H2 Gambling Capital report](http://www.igamingbusiness.com/news/igaming-dashboard-june-2017)).
 Internet expansion in Smartphone helped greatly the world of gambling providing a wide array of online mobile casinos.
 Online mobile casinos offer the same excitement and thrill like you get in real casino.
 Besides, some of the reputed mobile casinos.
-We will, provide gamblers with high quality graphics and most powerful software to offer a realistic gambling experience.
+Blind Croupier will, provide gamblers with high quality graphics and most powerful software to offer a realistic gambling experience.
 With all these advantages, there is no doubt that online mobile casino is here to stay.

 ## White Label Casino and Payment Aggregation